cscosu/ctf-writeups/2021/def_con_quals/mooosl/README.md

 To get chunk 3 allocated again as a node, we need to ask for a key length of 0x30, which the same as the allocation size for the node.
 This strategy only works if we can get Chunk 3 allocated as a node before Chunk 1 gets allocated again -- if Chunk 1 gets allocated, it will get zeroed by calloc and we will no longer have a pointer into Chunk 3 that we can print from.
 Luckily, we noticed earlier that the heap is not LIFO (last-in-first-out) at all.
 With some trial and error we are able to achieve multiple allocations of Chunk 3 as a node while Chunk 1 stays intact.

 Ok, so we can leak a heap pointer and a libc pointer, but that's not an *arbitrary* read advertised by the header of this section.
-For reasons I have not yet described, we want to leak the 'secret' member of the `malloc_context` structure, which resides in libc's .bss (You can find this by looking at the globals referenced by `malloc`/`free` in libc.so using Ghidra; the secret is at `001b4ad0` for me).
+For reasons I have not yet described, we want to leak the 'secret' member of the `malloc_context` structure, which resides in libc's .bss (You can find this by looking at the globals referenced by `malloc`/`free` in libc using Ghidra; the secret is at `001b4ad0` for me).
 To read this value, we need to re-allocate Chunk 1 as a 'value' and then overwrite the contents of the node so that the address we want to read (of the malloc_context secret) is in place of val_buf.

 For this, it is convenient to have your chunks in bucket 0x7e5 (the bucket things fall into when for key length = 0) so we can zero those members out and still be able to locate our chunk.
 ```